BiGCAT-UM/INTOXICOM_Workshop_1/paper/paper.md

 This workshop was funded by the ELIXIR Europe INTOXICOM grant (Grant No. NL-2023-INTOXICOM).
 Participants acknowledge funding from
+CHIASMA (Grant agreement No. 101137613),
-PARC (Grant agreement No. 101057014 and UKRI Grant No. 1752317), WorldFAIR (Grant agreement No. 101058393 and UKRI Grant No. 1831977), PINK (Grant agreement No. 101137809) and UKRI Grant No. 10097944), RISKHUNT3R (Grant agreement No. 964537), and SysBioTop-Moving grant from ZonMw (Grant greement No. 20190702211652).
+PARC (Grant agreement No. 101057014 and UKRI Grant No. 1752317), WorldFAIR (Grant agreement No. 101058393 and UKRI Grant No. 1831977), PINK (Grant agreement No. 101137809) and UKRI Grant No. 10097944), RISKHUNT3R (Grant agreement No. 964537),
+Research without Animals (Grant agreement No. F2022-0003), ELIXIR Data Platform, Stichting Health-RI, EFSA, de.NBI (Grant agreement No. BMBF 031A540), and SysBioTop-Moving grant from ZonMw (Grant agreement No. 20190702211652).
-The VHP4Safety project is funded by the Netherlands Research Council (NWO) (Grant No. NWA-ORC 1292.19.272).
+The VHP4Safety project is funded by the Netherlands Research Council (NWO) (Grant agreement No. NWA-ORC 1292.19.272).

 ## References